Epilepsy syndromes: Frontal lobe epilepsy

 Frontal lobe epilepsy, usually a symptomatic or cryptogenic localization-related epilepsy, arises from lesions causing seizures that occur in the frontal lobes of the brain.
 These epilepsies can be difficult to diagnose because the symptoms of seizures can easily be confused with nonepileptic spells and, because of limitations of the EEG, be difficult to "see" with standard scalp EEG.

 Juvenile absence epilepsy is an idiopathic generalized epilepsy with later onset than CAE, typically in prepubertal adolescence, with the most frequent seizure type being absence seizures.
 Generalized tonic-clonic seizures can occur.
 Often, 3 Hz spike-wave or multiple spike discharges can be seen on EEG.
 The prognosis is mixed, with some patients going on to a syndrome that is poorly distinguishable from JME.

 Juvenile myoclonic epilepsy

 Juvenile myoclonic epilepsy (JME) is a genetic generalised epilepsy that occurs in patients aged 8 to 20 years.
 Patients have normal cognition and are otherwise neurologically intact.
 The most common seizure is myoclonic jerks, although generalized tonic-clonic seizures and absence seizures may occur as well.
 Myoclonic jerks usually cluster in the early morning after awakening.
 The EEG reveals generalized 4–6 Hz spike wave discharges or multiple spike discharges.
 These patients are often first diagnosed when they have their first generalized tonic-clonic seizure later in life, when they experience sleep deprivation (e.g., freshman year in college after staying up late to study for exams).
 Alcohol withdrawal can also be a major contributing factor in breakthrough seizures, as well.
 The risk of the tendency to have seizures is lifelong; however, the majority have well-controlled seizures with anticonvulsant medication and avoidance of seizure precipitants.

-Lennox-Gastaut syndrome

-Lennox-Gastaut syndrome (LGS) is a generalized epilepsy that consists of a triad of developmental delay or childhood dementia, mixed generalized seizures, and EEG demonstrating a pattern of approximately 2 Hz "slow" spike-waves.
-Onset occurs between two and 18 years.

-Epilepsy is considered a chronic (meaning it lasts for a long time) condition that is defined by seizures.
-Lennox-Gastaut syndrome (LGS) is a rare and severe form of epilepsy.

-As in West syndrome, LGS result from idiopathic, symptomatic, or cryptogenic causes, and many patients first have West syndrome.
-Authorities emphasize different seizure types as important in LGS, but most have astatic seizures (drop attacks), tonic seizures, tonic-clonic seizures, atypical absence seizures, and sometimes, focal seizures.
-Anticonvulsants are usually only partially successful in treatment.